DataOperation/FinancialServices-Investment/README.md

 ## Disclaimer
+All reports are hosted in Microsoft Power BI Platform.
-This is to showcase how Microsoft Power BI platform could work in Investment Domain.
+This is to showcase how Microsoft Power platform could work in Investment Domain.